stormpath/stormpath.js/README.md

     password: 'hackerztheplanet'
   },
   function registerCallback(err,result){
-    if(result.redirectUrl){
+    if(result.serviceProviderCallbackUrl){
-      // You will be given the redirectUrl if the email verification workflow is
+      // You will be given the serviceProviderCallbackUrl if the email verification workflow is
       // NOT enabled for this account store, in which case the user can now
-      // continue to the redirectUrl
+      // continue to the serviceProviderCallbackUrl
-      window.location.replace(result.redirectUrl);
+      window.location.replace(result.serviceProviderCallbackUrl);
     }else{
       // tell the user to check their email for a verification link alert('Please check your email for a verification link.');